haade-administrator/haade.fr/_posts/en/2021-10-05-box-domotical-box-din-rail.md

 For my part the installation of the system is mounted [on an sd card 128GB of sandisk brand in extreme pro version](https://s.click.aliexpress.com/e/_AsN9If) , _never skimp on the quality of the sd card!_ .
 As there is a din rail compatible box for Raspberrypi 4, I naturally turned to this card in 4Gb, **the 2Gb version under home-assistant can quickly become limited** , but the PI4 processor has **tendency to heat up.** As I have a POE + compatible switch above the board, I decided to buy a [Waveshare type C complementary card in POE +](https://s.click.aliexpress.com/e/_ALSRv5){:target="_blank"}

+{% include product-embed.html image="/assets/images/posts/{{ page.guid }}/SanDisk-Carte-Micro-SD-Extreme-Pro-16-Go-32-Go-64-Go-128-Go-256-Go.webp" title="Carte sdcard mini sandisk extreme, etreme pro et highendurance" brand="Sandisk" description="SanDisk — Carte Micro SD Extreme, 32 Go/64 Go/128 Go, U3, V30, A2, A1, TF, mémoire flash" affiliate="_DdZe15z" %}

 ## Why this [Waveshare poe + type C card](https://s.click.aliexpress.com/e/_ALSRv5){:target="_blank"}, compared to the official raspberry pi cards

-{% picture posts/{{ page.guid }}/waveshare-poe-typec-raspberrypi-4.png --alt Waveshareshare plugin raspberrypi 4 poe type c %}
+{% picture posts/{{ page.guid }}/waveshare-poe-typec-raspberrypi-4.png --alt Waveshareshare plugin raspberrypi 4 poe type c --img width="820" height="460" %}

 - It is compatible with the latest POE + standards
 - GPIOs are always accessible ( [if you want to add a 2.2](https://s.click.aliexpress.com/e/_ANZpYP){:target="_blank"} inch tft-lcd screen, that's better)